 Applicants accepted as astronaut candidates report to Houston, Texas, the site of NASA's primary astronaut training facility.
 Known today as the Johnson Space Center (JSC), the facility actually began in 1961 as the Manned Spacecraft Center.
 In 1973, its name was changed to honor former president and Texas native Lyndon B. Johnson, who died that January.
-The JSC played a pivotal role in the Gemini, Apollo and Skylab projects and continues to lead NASA's efforts with the space shuttle and International Space Station programs.
-Over its nearly 50-year history, JSC has trained 321 U.S. astronauts and 50 astronauts from other countries.
+The JSC played a pivotal role in the Gemini, Apollo, Skylab, space shuttle and International Space Station programs.
+Over its nearly 50-year history, JSC has trained more than 300 U.S. astronauts and 50 astronauts from other countries.
 The training process used today is the culmination of this considerable experience.

 The first phase starts with two years of basic training.
-Much of this training takes place in the classroom, where astronaut candidates learn about space shuttle and space station systems.
+Much of this training takes place in the classroom, where astronaut candidates learn about vehicle and space station systems.
 They also study key disciplines -- including earth sciences, meteorology, space science and engineering -- that may prove helpful in their work in space.
-Outside the classroom, astronaut candidates must complete military water and land survival training to prepare for an unplanned landing back on Earth.
+Outside the classroom, astronaut candidates must complete military water- and land-survival training to prepare for an unplanned landing back on Earth.
 This survival training requires that they become scuba qualified and pass a swimming test in their first month.
-They must swim three lengths of a 25-meter pool without stopping, and then swim three lengths of the pool in a flight suit and tennis shoes with no time limit.
+They must swim three lengths of a 25-meter (82-foot) pool without stopping, and then swim three lengths of the pool in a flight suit and tennis shoes with no time limit.
 They must also tread water continuously for 10 minutes while wearing a flight suit.

 Once the basic training period is complete, candidates may be selected to become astronauts.
 You might think this is the end of training, but it's really just the beginning of the second phase.
 In this phase, astronaut trainees are grouped with experienced astronauts, who serve as mentors to share knowledge and experience.
 The ultimate goal of this mentoring relationship is to make sure each trainee is proficient in all activities related to pre-launch, launch, orbit, entry and landing.